 The following projects have been funded under CARF.

-• Achieving Water Security for Sustainable Farming Families and Communities Project (Joanne Tingey-Holyoak, UniSA)
+|2017/18||Achieving Water Security for Sustainable Farming Families and Communities Project||Complete||Dr Joanne Tingey-Holyoak (UniSA)|

-The objective of the Supporting Regional Customers in Financial Difficulty Project is to provide minor and intermediate retailers with improved service options for customers in financial difficulty.
-The intended outcome is to build the capacity of these retailers to further assist customers in financial difficulty.
+- Supporting Regional Customers in Financial Difficulty Project (Kerri Muller and Jeannette Gellard): The project is intended to provide minor and intermediate retailers with improved service options for customers in financial difficulty to build the capacity of these retailers to further assist regional customers.
 Activities will be aimed at educating retailers on the role of financial counsellors and developing a coordinated approach between retailers and organisations who offer financial counselling.

-The objective of the Achieving Water Security for Sustainable Farming Families and Communities Project is to improve the sustainability of SA’s farming families by delivering better policies and enhanced equity of water sharing from an important, but often overlooked, asset in SA’s rural landscape – farm dams.
-The intended outcome is a Water Equity Typology (WET) model for SA which will enable development of guidance for programs that:
+Researchers from UniSA undertook research to improve the sustainability of SA’s farming families by delivering better policies and enhanced equity of water sharing from rural farm dams through the development of a Water Equity Typology (WET) model for SA.

 The South Australian Financial Counsellors Association (SAFCA) undertook a research project that surveyed 200 residential home owners who receive one or both services, to understand their levels of customer satisfaction.

 Uniting Communities produced a report analysing the state of the water industry and the particular impacts current leglislation and practices have on tenants.